COVID-19 in babies and children

 What can I do to prevent my child from getting COVID-19?

-• Getting vaccinated.
-COVID-19 vaccines reduce the risk of getting and spreading COVID-19.
-A COVID-19 vaccine can be given to eligible children on the same day as other vaccines.
+• Get vaccinated.
+If the timing works out, a COVID-19 vaccine can be given to eligible children on the same day as other vaccines.

-• Keeping hands clean.
-Encourage frequent handwashing with soap and water for at least 20 seconds, or using an alcohol-based hand sanitizer that contains at least 60% alcohol.
-Have your child cover his or her mouth and nose with an elbow or a tissue when coughing or sneezing.
-Remind your child to avoid touching his or her eyes, nose and mouth.
-Teach your kids to keep washing their hands until they have sung the entire "Happy Birthday" song twice (about 20 seconds).
+• Keep hands clean.
+Encourage frequent hand-washing with soap and water for at least 20 seconds.
+Teach your kids to keep washing their hands until they have sung the entire "Happy Birthday" song twice, which takes about 20 seconds.
+Or use an alcohol-based hand sanitizer that contains at least 60% alcohol.
+Have your child cover the mouth and nose with an elbow or a tissue when coughing or sneezing.
+Remind your child to avoid touching the eyes, nose and mouth.

-• Cleaning and disinfecting your home.
+• Clean and disinfect your home.
 Clean high-touch surfaces and objects regularly and after you have visitors in your home.
 Also, regularly clean areas that easily get dirty, such as a baby's changing table, and surfaces and items that your child often touches.

 Following guidelines to protect against the COVID-19 virus can be difficult for kids.
 Stay patient.
 Be a good role model and your child will be more likely to follow your lead.